mayujie/memory-game-master/README.md

 Each turn:

--The player flips one card over to reveal its underlying symbol.
+- The player flips one card over to reveal its underlying symbol.
--The player then turns over a second card, trying to find the corresponding card with the same symbol.
+- The player then turns over a second card, trying to find the corresponding card with the same symbol.
--If the cards match, both cards stay flipped over.
+- If the cards match, both cards stay flipped over.
--If the cards do not match, both cards are flipped face down.
+- If the cards do not match, both cards are flipped face down.
--The game ends once all cards have been correctly matched.
+- The game ends once all cards have been correctly matched.
--Congratulations screen with the number of moves, time, and star rating.
+- Congratulations screen with the number of moves, time, and star rating.
--Once completion of the game, a information will pop up which contain the time it tooks for completion, the star rating(1-3 stars), and the time it took to complete the game.
+- Once completion of the game, a information will pop up which contain the time it tooks for completion, the star rating(1-3 stars), and the time it took to complete the game.
--The user may click the "Play Again" button if they want to play again.All cards are randomized for each game.
+- The user may click the "Play Again" button if they want to play again.All cards are randomized for each game.
 ## Instructions

 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.